brooklynminor/Homework12-MySQL/README.md

 ## Objective

-Often, developers are required to creatt interfaces that make it easy for non-developers to view, interact and store information in databases.
-Often these interfaces are known as Content Management Systems (CMS).
-The challenge for this assignment is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
+Often, developers are required to create interfaces that make it easy for non-developers to view, interact and store information.
+These interfaces are known as Content Management Systems (CMS).
+The challenge for this assignment is to build a solution for managing a company's employees using node, inquirer, and MySQL.

 ## User Story